top of page

 by BRIAN BRIJBAG

-Synopsis: A theatre company attempts to stage a burial for god—only to find they can’t agree on what died, who should attend, or why the ritual even matters.
+A theatre company attempts to stage a burial for god—only to find they can’t agree on what died, who should attend, or why the ritual even matters.
 What starts as logistical problem‑solving becomes a reckoning with belief, grief, and responsibility.
 Personal histories surface, exposing how faith, silence, and meaning have been used to avoid facing what hurts.

 HOMEBOUND (a musical)